Ireland 5 min read

 Why It Matters

 The housing crisis is having a profound impact on the lives of hundreds of thousands of Irish people, particularly young people and families who are unable to afford to buy or rent in the private market.
-The failure of the cost-rental scheme to deliver on its promise is a significant political embarrassment for the government.
+The inability to access affordable and secure housing is driving a brain drain of skilled professionals, delaying major life milestones such as starting a family, and contributing to a documented decline in the national birth rate.
+The failure of the cost-rental scheme to deliver on its promise is a significant political embarrassment for the government, and the near-collapse of the HAP scheme as a functional support for low-income households represents a genuine crisis for the most vulnerable in Irish society.

 What's Next

-The government is expected to announce further housing measures in the coming months, ahead of Budget 2026.
-Opposition parties, particularly Sinn Fein, are likely to use the housing crisis as a central issue in the upcoming bye-elections in Dublin Central and Galway West.
+The government is expected to announce further housing measures in the coming months, ahead of Budget 2027.
+The Department of Housing has initiated a review of HAP rent limits, though advocacy groups argue that incremental adjustments will not address the fundamental structural failures of the scheme.
+Opposition parties, particularly Sinn Féin, are likely to use the housing crisis as a central issue in the upcoming bye-elections in Dublin Central and Galway West.
 More from The Irish Times.
+Housing coverage from RTÉ News.

 What's Your Take?